The BFA Committee 2017/18

 My name is Georgina Miller and I started freediving in 2007.
 I used to be a scuba instructor and I have swapped blowing bubbles for holding my breath.
 I live in London so spend quite a bit of time in the pool craving deep warm water to play in!
 I love free diving so much and Im really excited about the sport growing and the fantastic community that takes part in it.
 So taking on the role of clubs is a brilliant opportunity to help others develop in a safe an positive environment.
 Happy apnea everyone!

 I started my underwater adventure in 2007 when a taster session on holiday gave me the bug to do more scuba diving.
 I have really enjoyed my learning process and have progressed to instructor level enabling me to share my passion with others.
 Two years ago I decided to try Freediving; I have not looked back since.
 I love the freedom of diving unencumbered by equipment.
 I have now attained instructor status and am able to help others develop their skills in this discipline.

 I regularly train with Notanx in Surrey as well as travelling around the UK dive sites.
 I am pleased to take over the role of competitions for the BFA and look forward to many more competitions in the years to come.

 E-Media – Barrie Mcphilbin

-5+ Years ago I took my first breath underwater, I'm a PADI MSDT, Freediving and SSI Divemaster Instructor teaching in the uk based in Nottingham.
-If that wasnt enough, I took on the challenge of freediving I jumped into my Aida 2 Star with Purefreedive and found yet another love affair with water.
+5 Years ago I took my first breath underwater I’m now a full PADI Scuba Instructor teaching in the uk based in Nottingham.
+If that wasnt enough, I took on the challenge of freediving.
+I jumped into my Aida 2 Star with Purefreedive and found yet another love affair with water.
 Scuba and Freediving are my passions with the added benefit I get to meet some amazing people along the way.
-Daytime I'm running IT Company outside of work I'm diving, I need my water fix.
+By day I’m working within the IT Industry outside of work I’m diving, I need my water fix.

 Membership – Alexandra Mikheeva